Rinbo/angular-address-book/README.md

 #### Robin Börjesson
 #### 2018-10-06

 Create contacts by filling in the fields and selecting add contact.
-Contacts are stored in your local storage and will not persist.
+Contacts are just added to an array in memory and will not persist.